hnakae/go-club/_posts/direction.md

 1 play from your weak group.

-2 push your opponent's weak group against your strong group.
+2 push your opponent's stones against your strong group.

 in order to make the correct decision.